-Along with spring cleaning, this is the time to get the lawnmower, rototiller and other gasoline powered equipment ready to go.
-Whenever you store gasoline, use extreme caution.
-Gasoline is a flammable liquid that readily gives off vapors which are easily ignited with a spark or small flame.
+Use extreme caution whenever you store gasoline, which is a flammable liquid that gives off vapors that are easily ignited with a spark or small flame.
 Gasoline should only be used as a motor fuel and never as a degreaser or cleaning solvent.
-Using gasoline for any other purpose other than a motor fuel is just too dangerous.
-Gasoline should be stored in tightly capped containers intended for that use.
-It should be stored in a garage or preferably an outdoor shed, never in the basement or home itself.
+Using gasoline for any other purpose other than motor fuel is dangerous, and gasoline should be stored in tightly capped containers intended for that use.
+Gasoline should be stored in a garage or an outdoor shed, but never in the basement or home itself.

 Avoiding Smoke Inhalation

-Smoke is a killer, so "stay low and go."
-Most people have a natural fear of fires and burns, but feel relatively safe in smoke.
-The Tinley Park Fire Department warns that smoke is the real killer in fire.
+Most people have a natural fear of fires and burns but feel relatively safe in smoke.
+However, the Tinley Park Fire Department warns that smoke is the real killer in fire.
 About eight out of every 10 fire deaths are attributed to breathing poisonous smoke and gases.
 Some victims never even see the flames.

 Maintaining Smoke Detectors

 It also is important to install and maintain smoke detectors to provide early warning to fire and smoke.
 Exposure to smoke for even a few seconds or minutes can be fatal.
 Smoke detectors give you the extra edge you need to escape safely.
 Every family should have a home fire escape plan that includes the use of smoke detectors and knowledge of the “Stay Low and Go” method.
 Even young children can be taught to respond properly.